carboncopies/BrainGenix-API/Docs/NESAPI.md

 - (bgRenderStatus) `RenderStatus` Enum indicating status of the renderer.
 - (int) `CurrentSlice` Int representing the current slice that the virtual microscope is on.
 - (int) `TotalSlices` Int representing the total number of slices.
+- (int) `CurrentSliceImage` Int representing the current image of this slice.
+- (int) `TotalSliceImages` Int representing the total images on this slice.

 ### VSDA - EM - GetImageStack